allyourcodebase/orca/README.md

 - Implement the missing bundling features (eg adding icons), the current code only implements what's required to make Orca's UI sample work (contributor friendly).
 - Implement support for Windows (current code is macOS only).
 - Remove the python dependency by implementing the same logic as part of the build script.
-- Add support for having the application be implemented in C (super contributor friendly!)
+- Add support for having the application be implemented in C (super contributor friendly)
+- Add support for linking and bundling directly a wasm binary built via a separate build system (super contributor friendly).